Table of Contents

 PTSD can be the result of traumatic events during motor vehicle accidents.
 Common symptoms of PTSD include, but are not limited to:

-People cannot control the actions of other drivers, but they need to be aware of how the things they do can impact the injuries they may suffer if an accident occurs.
+People cannot control the actions of other drivers, but they can learn how to potentially avoid or minimize the injuries they may suffer if an accident occurs.
 The first thing all motor vehicle occupants should do is fasten their seat belts.
 Wearing a seat belt has been conclusively proven to reduce the likelihood of serious injuries in accidents.

-You would want to have a doctor perform a complete evaluation to know that you did not suffer an injury that involves delayed symptoms.
-It is important to get a medical record created as soon as possible because most insurance companies will require proof of medical care to pay any damages.
+Have a doctor perform a complete evaluation to ensure that you did not suffer an injury that involves delayed symptoms.
+It is important to get a medical record created as soon as possible because most insurance companies will require proof of medical care before they agree to pay any damages.

 While waiting for the police to arrive, people should try to take photographs or videos of the entire crash scene.
 Make sure to focus on certain areas of note, such as skid marks.
 Try to get images from multiple angles and distances.

-You would also want to see if there were any witnesses to your accident and ask them for their contact information.
+You can see if there were any witnesses to your accident and ask them for their contact information.

 People should always seek medical attention after any car accident, even a minor collision.
 It is essential to get proper treatment, regardless of the severity of the injury, so a person can take the appropriate steps to care for themselves.

-People need to appreciate the effect that adrenaline can have on their common injuries resulting from car accidents because adrenaline effectively turns off a person’s pain receptors so that they do not notice when they are hurt.
-The bottom line for all people in car accidents is that it is always critical to get a medical professional to review a person’s condition as soon as possible after a car accident.
+People need to appreciate the effect that adrenaline can have on their common injuries resulting from car accidents because adrenaline triggers the bodyโs fight-or-flight response, so a person may not immediately realize they are hurt.
+The bottom line is that it is always critical to get a medical professional to review a personโs condition as soon as possible after a car accident.

-Certain car accidents can involve nobody suffering any injury and no damage being done to any vehicle.
+Certain car accidents can involve nobody suffering any injury and no damage to any vehicle.
 Such cases are rare but do happen, and the drivers may agree to avoid any insurance claims.

 There can also be car accidents that do not result in injuries to people but still involve considerable property damage to the cars involved.
-In such cases, it will usually be the insurance company for the negligent driver that assumes the costs of repairing cars.
+In such cases, it will usually be the negligent driverโs insurance company that assumes the costs of repair or replacement.
+Lawyers for car accident cases may still review these incidents to clarify liability and document property damage.
+They can also help you check whether all reporting and insurance requirements are properly followed.